russelldorsey/configure-ad/README.md

 <img width="959" height="539" alt="Screenshot 2026-03-05 165407" src="https://github.com/user-attachments/assets/ee348a4c-5667-4e79-abd6-033da1acc736" />
 </p>
 <p>
 To install Active Directory Domain Services (AD DS) on the Windows Server 2025  VM, first sign in to the server with a local administrator account and make sure the VM has a static private IP in Azure (so the domain controller’s address doesn’t change).
 Open Server Manager, click Manage, then select Add Roles and Features.
 Choose Role-based or feature-based installation, select your server, and on the Server Roles page, check Active Directory Domain Services.
-When prompted, click Add Features, then continue through the wizard and click Install.
+When prompted, click Add Features, then click Next to continue through the wizard, and click Install.
 </p>
 <br />